 Facilitate design sessions with various internal and external stakeholders such as project team members, CSD program management, front-end vendors and local service providers, etc. to implement system changes.

 Conduct fit gap analysis and provide alternative solutions.
-Conduct analysis to identify any impacts to requirements as a result of system and program changes as well as unanticipated business needs exposed during design, development, configuration, testing, and implementation of the future solution.
+Conduct analysis to identify any impacts to requirements as a result of system and program changes as well as unanticipated business needs exposed during design, development, configuration, testing, and implementation for a future solution.

 Utilize the BA tool kit and change control process to identify impacts and to obtain the necessary approvals.